tfulanchan/kau-docs/docs/486/ch6.md

 Virtual organizations require less investment and are more responsive to market changes than integrated companies.
 Therefore, they are more suited for today's volatile business environment.

-Despite repeated warnings about the potential risks of the virtual organization since the mid-'s, managers are still urged to subcontract everything possible today through downsizing, decentralization, alliances, and more recently, strategic and operational outsourcing.
+Despite repeated warnings about the potential risks of the virtual organization since the mid-1990s, managers are still urged to subcontract everything possible today through downsizing, decentralization, alliances, and more recently, strategic and operational outsourcing.

 Virtual organizations have many advantages.
 According to Chesbrough and Teece, the keys to the success of virtual organizations are incentives and responsiveness.
 Rather than relying on administrative measures of the hierarchy to deploy resources and set priorities, virtual organizations use market entities to bring free agents together to buy and sell goods and services.